livewire/livewire/docs/quickstart.md

 Visit `/counter` in your browser, and you should see a number displayed on the screen with two buttons to increment and decrement the number.

-After clicking one of the buttons, you will notice that the count updates in real time without the page reloading.
+After clicking one of the buttons, you will notice that the count updates in real-time, without the page reloading.
 This is the magic of Livewire: dynamic frontend applications written entirely in PHP.

 We've barely scratched the surface of what Livewire is capable of.
 Keep reading the documentation to see everything Livewire has to offer.